envysiondigitalmarketing/envysion-website/src/readme.md

 - Style more if needed
 - Remove extra fonts

-- Add links to footer
+- Make socials, add links to footer
 - Get/Add phone number
 - Add Javascript to phone and email in footer

 Later:
 - Branches